felluminati/PhaserWorkshopLearndot/concepts/040-adding-movement/010-adding-jumps.md

 Gliding around the ground is cool and all, but that pit in the middle there is a little concerning.
 If only we had a way to jump over it...
 Time to give Josh some sweet mario powers!

+Take similar steps as you did with left and right to check for the up arrow to be pressed and add your logic.

 <hint title="jump function">
 ```javascript
 // ...
 Above code omitted